 To add a dependent to their health insurance coverage, members can call us at the number on their BCBSNM member ID card.

-As a subscriber, only the member's name is listed on an ID card.
-However, any dependent listed in the member's health care benefits plan will be covered according to the policy, and the dependent will receive an ID card that includes the member's name as the subscriber (main policyholder).
+Only the suscriber's name is listed on a member ID card.
+However, any dependent listed in the subscriber's health care benefits plan will be covered according to the policy, and the dependent will receive a member ID card that includes the subscriber's (main policyholder) name.

 Members can log in to Blue Access for MembersSM and request a new member ID card.
 It will take up to two weeks to receive a new card.
 If members need a new card immediately, they can print a temporary ID card to use until their permanent card arrives.